 Clinical Presentation of Donovanosis

 The incubation period of Klebsiella granulomatis is usually more than one month.
-This long incubation period is in fact because of the necessity for repeated exposure and most likely because patients usually ignore the nodular lesions and only come late to the clinic once they develop genital ulcers.
+This long incubation period is, in fact, because of the necessity for repeated exposure and most likely because patients usually ignore the nodular lesions and only come late to the clinic once they develop genital ulcers.

 Additionally, patients with donovanosis are usually coming from poor socioeconomic status and might have limited access to medical care, which again can explain the delayed presentation to the health care system.

 Physical examination is very important in the evaluation of the patient presenting with donovanosis.
-There are four main stages of the disease that can be identified by physical examination of the genitalia.
+There are four main stages of the disease that can be identified by a physical examination of the genitalia.